 - The Israel Festival is usually held at the end of May or beginning of June at multiple Jerusalem venues and is filled with art shows, dance performances, theater, concerts, and more.

 Summer in Israel can get very hot.
-It never rains in the summer though, so you’re guaranteed good, if hot, weather.
+It rarely rains in the summer though, so you’re guaranteed good, if hot, weather.
 It’s the most popular time for tourists; many attractions fill up quickly and beaches across Israel are crowded.
 While there are no Jewish holidays in the summer, there are several festivals.